lightstep/lightstep-action-predeploy/README.md

 # lightstep-action-predeploy

-The `lightstep/lightstep-action-predeploy` action leverages publicly-available partner and Lightstep APIs to provide insight into the health of production service(s) during software delivery.
+The `lightstep/lightstep-action-predeploy` action provides insight into the health of production service(s) during software delivery.

 This Javascript-based action can be used when a pull request is approved by GitHub reviewers and uses APIs to provide a summary of deployment risk ahead of a code change going to a production environment.